 Our “regular” pattern of activities each year encompasses more than 30 sanctioned events/races locally, provincially, and nationally.
 We have over 200 skiers that participate in these competitions and loppets.
 We participate in regional training camps, provincial training camps, and national exchanges with other ski clubs.
 We have a vibrant and active Adventure section of our club that meets weekly from September through end of snow season with tours and loppets.
 We have young skiers and their parents learning to ski during the 8-10 weeks of our winter season.
 Most importantly, our members ski for life.

-- Our 2015-206 season and all its activities and accomplishments are summarized here in the 2015-2016 Summary of Annual Report
+- As an example of a year’s worth of club doings, our 2015-206 season and all its activities and accomplishments are summarized here in the 2015-2016 Summary of Annual Report.

 - In 2013, the Chelsea Nordiq team was the largest team that the club had ever sent to Nationals.
 Chelsea Nordiq moved from the 46th ranked club in the country (2012) to the 16th ranked club (2013), based on its athlete’s results at Nationals.
 In 2013, a Chelsea Nordiq athlete ranked 1st in the country in the Juvenile Category.
 It takes a lot of support to get an athlete to this level and Chelsea Nordiq is very proud of this accomplishment.